How to Clean Discolored Vinyl Flooring & Remove Yellow Stains

 Despite its name, cream of tartar isn't creamy at all.
 This white powder is a mild acid salt with a lot of uses in baking recipes.

-But you can create a paste of cream of tartar with water to create several materials as well - an application that might surprise many people.
-Coffee machines, rust stains, copper, and brass are among the places you utilize this powder.
+But you can create a paste of cream of tartar with water to clean several materials as well - an application that might surprise many people.
+Coffee machines, rust stains, copper, and brass are among the places you can use this powder.

-Cream of tartar works on vinyl flooring in the way lemon juice does.
+Cream of tartar works on vinyl flooring similarly to lemon juice.
 The biggest hassle is the residue left behind, which will require you to rinse the flooring thoroughly.

 How To Prevent Discoloration Of Vinyl Flooring